 Placement Tests offered at UNC:

 The Mathematics Department offers Calculus Placement Tests each semester on the last business day before classes begin.
 The departmental calculus placement exam is open only to students who already have been placed into MATH 231 or above.
-This exam is not a means to award credit; rather, it is a means to appropriately place students within the calculus sequence.

 For course-specific placement questions not answered here, contact Dr. Linda Green, firstname.lastname@example.org